Sheikh Zainuddin: Career

-In the late eighteenth century, he worked under Mary Impey, the wife of Sir Elijah Impey, Chief Justice of Calcutta Supreme Court.
-Among the three artists she brought from Patna to make realistic sketches of birds and animals of her private menagerie, Zainuddin was the foremost.
-Zainuddin combined English botanical illustration with Mughal Patna Qalam style.
+Among the three known artists Lady Impey brought from Patna to make realistic sketches of birds and animals of her private menagerie, Zain-al-Din was the most prolific.
+Zain-al-Din combined English botanical illustration with Mughal Patna Qalam style.
 In his paintings, modern critics appreciate the way a "bright, simple background offsets the keenly wrought details of plants and animals".

-From 1777 to 1782, Zainuddin worked on Whiteman art paper manufactured in England for his transparent watercolor paintings.
+From 1777 to 1782, Zainuddin worked on Whiteman art paper manufactured in England for his transparent watercolour paintings.
 For his tinted drawings and sketches, he employed meticulous calligraphic strokes reminiscent of the works of Mughal Court artist Ustad Mansur.
 The Ashmolean Museum has some of his art.